 Triangulation is a psychological manipulation tactic used when one member of a two-person conflict pulls in a third person to better control the situation.
 It’s problematic because the third person is being exploited in an attempt to manipulate, and sometimes emotionally abuse, the other person within the conflict.
-It is an unhealthy strategy that can generate toxicity and additional, unnecessary negativity in relationships of all kinds.
+It is an unhealthy strategy that can generate toxicity and additional, unnecessary negativity in all kinds of relationships.

 Triangulation in Relationships

 Triangulation can be used in a variety of relationship types.
-It can occur in families, between siblings, or one parent and a child can form an alliance against the other parent.
+It can occur in families, between siblings, or one parent and a child can ally against the other parent.
 It also can happen in friendships, when one person’s feelings are hurt and a third party is brought in for perceived support or understanding.
-Additionally, triangulation can also take place within romantic relationships, often when one partner involves a person from the outside in order to create feelings of jealousy.
+Additionally, triangulation can also take place within romantic relationships, often when one partner involves a person from the outside to create feelings of jealousy.

 The process of triangulation can lead to challenges and dysfunctional exchanges in relationships.
 It can create stress, confusion, and anxiety for those involved.